w3f/Grants-Program/applications/polk-auction.md

 * The website, once up and running, will be promoted through some social-media (Reddit, LinkedIn and Facebook)
 * Adapting the polk-auction-core API depending on side-car's changes - as their parachain endpoint is subject to changes, it is most likely the polk-auction-core API will need to be updated a few times in the mid and long-term.
+* Developing a WS client (kotlin) for Polkadot nodes to be used the same way @polkadot/api works.
+Will probably be part of another project, but it will be used by Polkauction-core in order to remove sidecar from the architecture.
 * Add chains if the developer community find it useful to have Rococo and/or Westend on the website.
 Add chains when (long-term) nested relay-chain will be fully operational.
 * As I'm very open to ideas, suggestions and advices, it is very likely that the code, the architecture, the UI and the functionalities will evolve with the community feed-backs.